frontloss/hello-world/README.md

 Hi intellectuals and potentials

 frontloss here, Chicken is my god and ice cream is my wife.
 A modern caveman with an internet connection on the journey of self-discovery.
-Who knows maybe you and me have something in common.For starters, Github.
+Who knows maybe you and I have something in common.
+For starters, Github.

 Happy learning